CGAL/cgal-web/_posts/2025-06-24-triangulations-on-hyperbolic-surfaces.md

 </h4>

-<br> <p> Triangulations, and in particular Delaunay triangulations, are among
+<br> Triangulations, and in particular Delaunay triangulations, are among
 the most important structures in computational geometry and have been part of CGAL since its very first release.
 CGAL offers (Delaunay) triangulations in Euclidean spaces in any dimensions.
 It also offers packages to compute Delaunay